Facts about the project

 This comparative and multimodal project uses postcolonial and decolonial theory to map the way that popular culture conveys colonial and decolonial sentiments and discourses in three different geographical and temporal settings.

-The first of this is the well-researched late Victorian and Edwardian period during the climax of the British Empire.
+The second setting is the well-researched late Victorian and Edwardian period during the climax of the British Empire.
 In relation to this, the project has explored the way that eugenics and other racialized discourses and practices were voiced by gothic writers such as Bram Stoker and Richard Marsh.

 The third setting is Northern Scandinavia from the late nineteenth century to the present.
 The focus here is primarily on the colonisation by the Swedish state of the indigenous Saami and how this relationship has been described in literature, film and other forms of culture.